Kotlin/dataframe/docs/StardustDocs/topics/schemas.md

 ```

 ## Use external data schemas in Jupyter
 Sometimes it is convenient to extract reusable code from Jupyter notebook into Kotlin JVM library.
 If this code uses [Custom data schemas](#custom-data-schemas), schema interfaces should also be extracted.
-In order to later support them in Jupyter, you should register them in library [integration class](https://github.com/Kotlin/kotlin-jupyter/blob/master/docs/libraries.md#integration-using-kotlin-api) with `useSchema` function:
+In order to enable support them in Jupyter, you should register them in library [integration class](https://github.com/Kotlin/kotlin-jupyter/blob/master/docs/libraries.md) with `useSchema` function:

 ```kotlin
 @DataSchema
 interface Person {